 Ferrets are playful, mischievous, entertaining little animals who can bring endless enjoyment to a family.
-They are cuddly, interactive, spunky pets who can be great for owners who have time to take them out of their cages every day and play with them.
+Before getting a ferret, there are things to consider.
+They are cuddly, interactive, spunky pets that can be great for owners who have time to take them out of their cages every day and play with them.
 Though ferret owners tend to adore their pets, and many can’t stop at having just one, ferrets aren’t right for everyone.
 Before you bring one of these little balls of energy into your home, there are a few things you should know.

 1. Ferrets Get Into Everything

 They burrow, dig and chew on everything — especially when they’re young — and they often steal and hide items in stockpiles in closets, under beds or in any secret place they can find.
 If something isn’t nailed down — particularly if it’s made of rubber or foam — it will likely end up in your ferret’s mouth.
 Foreign objects that are swallowed can lodge in their gastrointestinal (GI) tracts, potentially leading to obstructions.

 Electrical cords are also a potential hazard.
 If you are thinking of getting a ferret, plan to supervise him whenever he is out of his cage; make sure you ferret-proof an area in your home where he can safely run around; and put away all shoes, socks and other interesting items he might find loose on the floor.

 Pro Tip: Consider installing an affordable indoor home surveillance camera to ensure your ferret’s safety while you aren’t home.
 The Instachew Purrsight HD Pet Camera offers motion detection, pairs easily with an app, and offers clear visibility even when the lights are off.